cryptoapi/Bitcoin-Payments-Woocommerce/readme.txt

 == Changelog ==

 = 1.1.2 =
+Three GoUrl Payment Integration Options for WooCommerce:
+1) Standard Way - Product prices in USD/EUR/GBP/etc and use GoUrl Bitcoin/Altcoin Gateway together with paypal/credit card gateways.
-Set prices in USD/EUR/etc. in the admin panel and display that prices in Bitcoins for the front-end user
+2) You set product prices in USD/EUR/etc in the admin panel, and display those prices in Bitcoins for front-end users.
+3) You set product prices in Bitcoin/Altcoin directly.

 = 1.1.0 =
 Added Peercoin